Spying on Animals | Muddying Boots / Saturating Wetsuits | Traveling the World | Fiddling with Words

-These are some of Jennifer’s favorite things to do, and, much to her own surprise, she now does them for a living.
+How often does a person do what she loves for a living?
+Well, here’s one who does.
 The science writer and author of a New York Times bestselling series about animals was a long-time senior staff writer and field reporter for National Geographic magazine; she continues to contribute to Nat Geo’s various publications, including the yellow-border journal, online News, and kids’ magazines.

-Jennifer’s byline has also appeared in The Nature Conservancy magazine, Hakai, and NG’s Kids and Explorer magazines, on NPR and the EarthTouch News Network, and in the New York Times and the Washington Post, among others.
+Jennifer’s byline has also appeared in The Nature Conservancy and National Wildlife Federation magazines, Hakai, and NG’s Kids and Explorer magazines, on NPR and the EarthTouch News Network, and in the New York Times and the Washington Post, among others.
 Applying her Master’s degree in Conservation Biology and Sustainable Development, Jennifer scoops up writing assignments related to natural history, conservation/environment, evolutionary biology, and animal behavior, though anything one might call “quirky science” is within her bailiwick.

 She calls her brand of fieldwork “cover my eyes and jump” reporting, or “just naive enough.”
 As a result Jennifer has flown in zero gravity over the Gulf of Mexico, dived with tiger sharks in the Bahamas and ducked below a reef-shark feeding frenzy on the Great Barrier Reef, shimmied up the tallest tree in Costa Rica, gone cobra hunting with a bare-handed Vietnamese farmer, camped on an active volcano in Hawaii, crawled into a bear’s den in northern Minnesota, and sat fireside with bushmen in Papua New Guinea learning to carve spears.
 Among other adventures.